AlejandroNo4/private-events/README.md

 > This project is part of the Microverse Rails curriculum.

-This project was made for learning proposes, to implement ActiveRecord’s associations using Ruby On Rails, so users can create events as well as assist to them.
+This project was made for learning proposes, to implement ActiveRecord’s associations using Ruby On Rails, so users can create events as well as assist them.

 ## Getting Started